 What ethical and political quandaries define the field of human rights activism?
 What cultural narratives underlie human rights law?
-This course offers students the opportunity to explore the intersections between legally and culturally-based human rights theories and practices.
+This course offers students the opportunity to explore the intersections between legally

 The course also offers a range of humanities-based methodological perspectives, including comparative, historical, and rhetorical to name a few.
 This course will focus on contemporary cultural representations of human rights issues (literary, cinematic, photographic, and so on), with a particular emphasis on children as human rights witnesses, activists, and narrators.